AmpersandTarski/documentation/ampersands-own-language/interfaces-2/interfaces-1.md

 Each interface has a _name_ that is unique for every interface in the same context.

 When running an application in your browser, you are watching one user-interface at any given moment in time.
 Each hyperlink on your screen represents an atom to which some interface applies.
 To navigate to that user-interface, just click on the hyperlink.
 You will see the interface being applied solely to the atom you just clicked.
-To determine the atom\(s\) to which an interface applies, each interface has an _interface expression_.
+To determine the atom\(s\) to which an interface applies, each interface has an _interface term_.

 Note: The interface definition must be outside a pattern